Lefty Kreh: Media appearances

 Video Games: The iPad games Chuckin' Bugs 101 and Olive the Woolly Bugger pay homage to Kreh.
 One of the main characters, "Lefty Crayfish", is an anthropomorphized crayfish named after the famous fisherman.
 Beginning in 2010, Lefty co-hosted the Outdoor Channel fishing show Buccaneers & Bones, along with host/narrator and retired news anchor Tom Brokaw, several other outdoor professionals, and entertainment personalities.
 The show is shot on location on the coast of Belize and the Bahamas and features the cast teaming up with local guides.
 The focus of the show is to draw attention to the efforts of The Bonefish and Tarpon Trust, a conservation and research organization dedicated to the preservation of the two warm climate saltwater gamefish species.

 Legacy

 Much of Lefty Kreh's personal collection of angling memorabilia, tackle, literature, and original fly patterns are held by the American Museum of Fly Fishing in Manchester, Vermont.
+A fishing access trail along the Gunpowder Falls in Baltimore County, Maryland is named after Kreh.
+The waterway, which has undergone extensive habitat restoration to become a premier cold water trout fishery, is only a few miles from Kreh's home.